 The Ajuda National Palace has been open to the public as a museum since 1968.

-Today, in addition to being a faithful historical reconstruction of the times of the monarchy, it still hosts the state ceremonies of the Presidency of the Portuguese Republic.
+Today, as well as being a faithful historical reconstruction of the times of the monarchy, it still hosts the state ceremonies of the Presidency of the Portuguese Republic.

-One of Lisbon’s many monuments that deserves to be visited and contemplated by everyone.
+One of the many monuments in Lisbon that deserves to be visited and contemplated by everyone.

 Address: Largo da Ajuda